 Iguanas in Florida have no natural predators, often carry salmonella, eat sea turtle eggs, and can cause damage to sea walls and vegetation.
-Puerto Rico had an Iguana Epidemic, damaging crops to the point that they had to launch a campaign to (humanely) cut down on the population.
+In fact, Puerto Rico had an Iguana Epidemic, damaging crops to the point where they had to launch a campaign to (humanely) cut down on the population.

-This all came about like this….About 5 months ago my girlfriend admitted to me that she had killed about 10 Iguanas in her back yard.
-They were pooping all over her car and playground equipment and it had gotten out of control.
-I happened to post about this on my instagram handle, something to the effect of how I felt like I was in a Carl Hiassen novel, as my girlfriend is shooting Iguanas with a pellet gun, I had an Alligator living in my backyard, and we had recently shot a wild boar on our property.
-Something to the effect of “#floridaproblems” lol.
-When I posted this some of my instagram friends from South American responded that Iguana meat is delicious, much better than Chicken, and many of them had Iguana stew recipes they would share.
+After I posted this, some of my Instagram friends from South American responded that Iguana meat is delicious, much better than chicken, and many of them had Iguana stew recipes they would share.
 I was totally surprised!
-It also turns out that some of my Florida friends on instagram shared with me that their were so many Iguanas where they lived that they had a separate freezer to keep the Iguanas in until trash day.
+In addition, some of my Florida friends on Instagram shared with me that there were so many Iguanas where they lived that they had a separate freezer to keep the Iguanas in until trash day.

-From this an idea was born.
+From this, an idea was born.
 I decided I wanted to try eating Iguana.
-It seemed like a lot of wanton waste with people killing them as an invasive species and then letting the meat go into the trash.
+I figured it seemed like a lot of wanton waste with people killing them as an invasive species and then letting the meat go into the trash.

-Where I currently live, there is not an overpopulation of Iguana, but nearby places there are.
-I reached out to Nick, who owns Nick’s Nuisance Wildlife and Bee Removal in the Fort Myers and Cape Coral Area, and he told me he had removed over 90 Iguanas in one neighborhood in one day!
-Wow!
-Nick He was kind enough to give me 2 Iguanas to cook with to try for myself.
-The ones I got from Nick were already frozen, but many of the recipes online show people removing the head and feet and then removing the skin and guts.
-From here you will get loin, tail and leg meat, with the legs tasting similar to chicken wings.
+Nick was kind enough to give me 2 Iguanas to cook with to try for myself.
+The ones he gave me were already frozen, however, many recipes online show people removing the head and feet and then removing the skin and guts.
+After that, you are left with loin, tail and leg meat, with the legs tasting similar to chicken wings.